Hesher (film): Reception

 Hesher received mixed reviews upon its release.
 Review aggregator Rotten Tomatoes reports that 55% of 78 film critics have given the film a positive review, with a rating average of 5.8 out of 10, and a consensus stating "It has a dark sense of humor and a refreshing lack of sentimentality, but like its title character, Hesher isn't really interested in going anywhere."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 45 based on 26 reviews.

 Peter Travers of Rolling Stone praised the film and Gordon-Levitt's performance, stating "So what if Hesher flies off its wobbly handles — it keeps springing funny and touching surprises.
 The performances are aces.
 Wilson makes Dad's emergence a subtle marvel.
 And even when the script edges Gordon-Levitt into Hallmark sentiment, you can't take your eyes off him."
-However, other critics, such as Roger Ebert of the Chicago Sun-Times gave the film more lukewarm reviews.
+However, other critics, such as Roger Ebert of the Chicago Sun-Times gave the film more indifferent reviews.
 Ebert said, "Hesher assembles a group of characters who aren't sure why they're in the same movie together.
 One by one, they have an attraction, but brought together, they're all elbows and angles."